andreww/prem4derg/README.md

     ./configure --prefix=/Users/andreww/Code/cig

 Edit the Makefile to add: `-Wno-error -Wno-return-type` to the `CFLAGS` because the C contains errors.
+Add `-fallow-argument-mismatch` to FFLAGS because the Fortran contains errors.

     make
     make install